AmFontys/TheBabelBridge-TowerOfTongues/Documents/Planning/Graduation.md

 ## My time plan

 I don't have a concrete time plan as the current semester is also important and I mainly look at the first few pages of the company to know what they do before sending an email or fill in their form for vacancies.
 But my time plan is take an hour from either wednesday or thursday morning to look for companies and then 2 hours to act on the companies after a while to look at them critically again to make sure I want to stay at this company and what my main motivations for them are.

+So in short I give myself each week around 3 or more hours to find an internship and apply to them.
+What not is included is the time I take to do meet-ups with the companies and the travel time for them as this varies week by week.
+But that is the general plan.